lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 =====================

-Once logged into the Portal aspect of the Rubin Science Platform, searches for images at a specific location or observing time can be conducted by (currently) clicking in the "DP0.2 Images" tab on top of the screen.
+**1. Selecting the image (rather than catalog) repository**:  Once logged into the Portal aspect of the Rubin Science Platform, searches for images at a specific location or observing time can be conducted by (currently) clicking in the "DP0.2 Images" tab on top of the screen.
 Clicking on that tab will change the user interface to display query constraint options that are specific to the image data.

 Additional information about the image types available in the Rubin data set is available in the :ref:`DP0-2-Data-Products-DPDD`.

-**Observation Types**

-The IVOA standard options provide multiple choice for "Calibration Level" (0, 1, 2, 3, or 4).
+**2. Observation Types (calibration level)**: The IVOA standard options provide multiple choice for "Calibration Level" (0, 1, 2, 3, or 4).
 For Rubin data, "1" is for the raw (unprocessed) images, "2" is for the processed visit images (PVIs; the calibrated single-epoch images also called calexps), and "3" is for the derived image data such as difference images and co-added multiple PVIs ("deep coadds").

-The "Data Product Type" should be left as "Image", and the "Instrument Name", "Collection", and "Data Product Subtype" can all be left blank.
+**3. Selection criteria**:  The "Data Product Type" should be left as "Image", and the "Instrument Name", "Collection", and "Data Product Subtype" should all be left blank.

 Under "Location", only “Observation boundary contains point” was implemented at the time this documentation was written.